aws/amazon-vpc-cni-k8s/README.md

 `/var/run/containerd/containerd.sock` for containerd.
 If using helm chart, the flag `--set cri.hostPath.path=/var/run/containerd/containerd.sock` can set the paths for you.

+*Note*:

-*Note*: When using other container runtime instead of dockershim, make sure also setting kubelet in instances.
+* When using other container runtime instead of dockershim, make sure also setting kubelet in instances.
+* If you are using EKS provided AMI, there is no need to containerd.sock to cri.sock, as EKS AMI [symlinks containerd.sock to dockershim.sock](https://github.com/awslabs/amazon-eks-ami/blob/2289937fe9fb3933d066b6ae72a4299b2624e154/files/bootstrap.sh#L470).
+In addition, if planning upgrade to containerd runtime while using EKS provided AMI, please follow the instructions in our documentation.

 ### Notes